Skip to main content

 One of the first and most noticeable changes involves your body’s management of energy.
 Hormones like testosterone and estrogen are powerful regulators of body composition.
 Testosterone directly promotes the synthesis of muscle protein, building and maintaining lean tissue.
 Estrogen influences where the body decides to store fat, favoring subcutaneous depots in the hips and thighs in premenopausal women.

 When levels of these hormones decline, the body’s instructions for building and storing change.
 The directive to preserve metabolically active muscle tissue weakens.
-Simultaneously, the instructions for can be rewritten, often favoring accumulation in the abdominal area, a phenomenon often referred to as visceral adiposity.
+Simultaneously, the instructions for fat storage can be rewritten, often favoring accumulation in the abdominal area, a phenomenon often referred to as visceral adiposity.

 This shift is not merely an aesthetic concern.
 Lean muscle mass is a primary consumer of glucose, your body’s main fuel source.
 A reduction in muscle tissue means your body has fewer “furnaces” burning fuel throughout the day.
 Consequently, your overall metabolic rate, the speed at which you burn calories at rest, begins to decline.